remyla/damas-core/README.md

 <img src="http://damas-software.com/bin/damas_logo.png" alt="damas-core"/>
 # damas-core

-damas-core contains a PHP server, a data model for MySQL, and the API implementation for Python an Javascript languages.
+damas-core contains a PHP server, a data model for MySQL, and the API implementation for Python and Javascript languages.

 * HTTP stateless server written in Php
 * Key-value, graph data model for MySQL